MARKET SNAPSHOT: Dow, S&P 500 Cling To Slight Gains, As Tech, Financials Weigh

 Continue Reading Below

-The Dow and S&P 500 were trading slightly higher on Thursday, but a decline in financial and technology produced a headwind, limiting gains that had been powered by a potential tax overhaul.
+The Dow and S&P 500 were trading slightly higher on Thursday, but a decline in financial and technology produced a headwind, limiting gains that have been powered by a potential tax overhaul.

 What are stocks doing?

-The Dow Jones Industrial Average rose 33 points, or 0.1%, to 22,374, with shares of McDonald's Corp., (MCD) delivering a lift to blue chips.
+The Dow Jones Industrial Average rose 39 points, or 0.2%, at 22,379, with shares of McDonald's Corp., (MCD) delivering a lift to blue chips.
 The S&P 500 was less than a point higher at 2,506, having ended about 0.1% below its closing record on Wednesday.
 Financials and consumer-discretionary stocks were off 0.2%.Those groups were offset by a rise in the material sector, up 0.5%, headlined by a 2.9% rise in shares of Eastman Chemical Co.
 (EMN)

-The Nasdaq Composite Index skidded 14 points, or 0.2%, lower to 6,440.
+The Nasdaq Composite Index shed 7 points, or 0.1%, to 6,445.
 The tech-heavy index jumped more than 1% on Wednesday.

 The Russell 2000 slipped 0.2% to 1,482.
 The index of small-capitalization companies ended at a record Wednesday.